By Noel Hunter, Chairman, Consumer Code for Home Builders

 I believe there has been a sea change in attitudes within the industry during the last decade, and there is a genuine desire to get things right for the consumer.
-I’m proud that the Code has contributed to a rise in consumer confidence – 87% of home buyers would now recommend their builder compared to 46% in 2010.
+I’m proud that the Code has contributed to a rise in consumer confidence – 87% of home buyers would now recommend their builder compared to 46% pre the introduction of the Code.

 I was also pleased to see that compliance with the Code became a requirement in England and across the Devolved Administrations, for those builders operating under the ‘Help to Buy’ schemes, which operates to support first time buyers.